 - Quickly ran through and changed to my favorite initial settings in the Sony menu structure.
 Turns out the cure for Sony’s labyrinthine menu structure is owning a few.
 But…

 - My Favorites is there for you if you just want to put your most used items in one place.

 - Has the mother of all record buttons.

 AF: As swift and fast as ever.
-I never complained about AF on the II and II and this camera is in a whole other league.
+I never complained about AF on the II and III and this camera is in a whole other league.
 They had contrast only AF while this has the latest phase and contrast Sony hybrid tech.
 More advanced than the relatively recent interchangeable Sony bodies.
-While they have stills Eye AF the ZV-1 adds Eye AF in video and it works perfectly.
+While they have stills Eye AF the ZV-1 adds Eye AF in video (A7III does not even have that) and it works perfectly.
 And video AF with features like Product Mode work perfectly also.
 The processing grunt behind this little 1″ sensor is quite impressive.